DenysPacheco/utils/web/colours.md

 ## Tips

 - make lighter background on hover
-- no complete dark or black, soft dark blue
+- no complete dark or black, use soft dark blue/cold colors